 Some people like to write down ideas as soon as they get up in the morning, but I prefer to write down my ideas before I go to bed.
 The idea behind mind dumping is to free your brain to think of new ideas and concentrate on things you are working on; instead of trying to remember ideas.

 The best thing about mind dumping is a book full of ideas to reference.
 When I’m having a creative block, I head to my idea book to get through it.
 Usually, within a few minutes, I’m crafting a new project.
 If you need more help to get unstuck from a creative rut, head to this post.

 Three Easy Ways to Mind Dump Daily

 - Write all of your ideas down in a notebook reserved for ideas.
 You don’t need anything fancy.
 A simple spiral notebook works well.

 - Write all your ideas on small pieces of paper and put them in a jar.
 Again, no need for any fancy paper or jar – post it notes and a mason jar work great.

 - Use a note taking app on your phone, tablet, or computer to record your ideas daily.
-There’s a number of them available, one of my favorite being Evernote.
+There’s a number of them available, one of my favorites being Evernote.

 My Challenge to You

-For the next 7 days, mind dump daily and see if it helps you focus better on daily tasks and remember your ideas.
+For the rest of the week, mind dump daily and see if it helps you focus better on daily tasks and remember your ideas.